galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 back here soon or sign up for the [GCC2024 mailing list](https://gaggle.email/join/gcc2024-announce@gaggle.email).
 Note that all hotel prices include VAT and breakfast.
+PROMO codes for hotel bookings are distributed in the confirmation of registration.

 1. [Hotel International](https://www.hotelinternational.cz/en/): 115EUR single or 135EUR double
 2. [Hotel Grand](https://grandhotelbrno.cz/en/): 74EUR single